Lightbridge-KS/report-gen-us/prompt-lc/main.md

 # Abnormal Report Template

-Provided below are the abnormal findings and corresponding impression that you need to fill in the template for each abnormal conditions (structured by markdown headings):
+Provided below are the abnormal findings and corresponding impression that you need to fill in the template for each abnormal conditions (structured by markdown headings).
+Query each abnormal findings(s) only by `metadata` field.

 {abnormal_gallbladder}